arturacm/algorithms/README.md

 # Running the project

-This project is created in JavaScript.
-In order to run it you have to manually execute each algorithm using `node`.
+This project is created in TypeScript.
+The `.ts` files can be running the script followed by the algorithm file:

 ```
-node <filename.js>
+npm run start <filename.ts>
 ```

 # Credits